Paramedic Science & Healthcare: SWAP Access

 Entry requirements

-• Whilst there are no formal qualifications required, applicants must have good written and spoken communication skills.
+✅ You must demonstrate good written and spoken communication skills.

-• You must have been out of formal education for a minimum of 5 years.
+✅ Applicants must have been out of formal education for a minimum of five years.

 • If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.